Finite-Length Analysis of BATS Codes: Introduction

+BATS codes preserve the salient features of fountain codes, in particular, their ratelessness property and low encoding/decoding complexity.
+Compared with ordinary random linear network coding schemes \cite{Lun2008,Wu06Tre,Dana2006}, BATS codes not only have lower encoding/decoding complexity, but also smaller coefficient vector overhead and intermediate node caching requirement.
+Compared with other low-complexity random linear network coding schemes like EC codes \cite{bin12expander}, Gamma codes \cite{Mahdaviani12} and L-chunked codes \cite{yang14d}, BATS codes generally achieve higher rates and have the extra feature that an unlimited number of batches can be generated.
+Applications of BATS codes in various network communication scenarios have been studied in~\cite{huang14mobihoc, yang14a,xu2015two}.

-BATS code separates the design of the outer code and the inner code, and makes the rigorous performance analysis possible.
-The asymptotic performance of BATS code under belief propagation (BP) decoding has been analyzed in \cite{Bats}.
-A sufficient condition is obtained for the BP decoder to recover a fixed fraction of the input symbols with high probability when the number of input symbols, also known as \emph{block length}, tends to infinity.
-The sufficient condition enables us to design BATS codes with good performance for large block length (e.g., multiple ten thousands).
-It has been verified theoretically for certain special cases and demonstrated numerically for general cases that BATS codes can achieve rates very close to optimality for a single rank distribution of the transfer matrices.
-The asymptotic performance of BATS code under BP decoding for multiple rank distributions is studied in \cite{yang11ddo}.
+The asymptotic performance of BATS codes with belief propagation (BP) decoding has been analyzed in \cite{yang14bats}.
+A sufficient condition for the BP decoder to recover a given fraction of the input symbols with high probability was obtained.
+This sufficient condition enables us to design BATS codes with good performance for a large number of input symbols (e.g., tens of thousands).
+It has been verified theoretically for certain special cases and demonstrated numerically for general cases that BATS codes can achieve rates very close to optimality for a given rank distribution of the transfer matrices.

-The performance of BATS codes with small block length is of important practical interests.
-However, the error bound obtained in the asymptotic analysis is rather loose for small numbers of input symbols, and the degree distribution optimized asymptotically does not provide a good performance for small block lengths.
-Towards designing better codes for a relatively small block length (e.g., hundreds and lower thousand), in this paper, we provide analysis of BATS codes with a fixed finite block length for both the BP decoder and an improved BP decoder called \emph{inactivation decoder}.
-Since LT/Raptor codes are BATS codes with unit batch size, our results also provide new analytical tools for LT/Raptor codes.
+The performance of BATS codes for a relatively small number of input symbols is of important practical interest.
+For such codes, however, the error bound obtained in the asymptotic analysis is rather loose (if valid), and the degree distribution optimized asymptotically does not give a good performance.
+Towards designing better BATS codes for a relatively small number of input symbols (e.g., a few hundreds), we analyze in this paper BATS codes with a finite number of input symbols for two decoding algorithms: BP decoding and inactivation decoding.